Clarifai/old-docs/api-guide/annotate/auto-annotation-walkthrough.md

 {% endtab %}
 {% endtabs %}

-### Create a mapper model
+### Create a Concept Mapper Model

-We're going to create a mapper model that translates the concepts from the General model to our new concepts.
+We're going to create a concept mapper model that translates the concepts from the General model to our new concepts.
 The model will map the concepts as synonyms.
 Hypernyms and hyponyms are supported as well.

 We'll be setting the `knowledge_graph_id` value to be empty.